Updated: Oct 5, 2020

 Still, what Shakespeare does not say is ‘this is not the stage for a woman’s performance.’

-In terms of the roles of humans in the world, I have always expected better from women.
+In terms of the roles of humans in the world, I have always expected better from women than from men.
 Diplomacy, ingenuity, guile perhaps, peaceful measures certainly.
 The creators of life rather than the destroyers.
 True leaders, offering genuine hope.

 But I sense I am missing the point.
 The point must be that there is no equality in the theatre let alone real life.
 In this case, the Globe is demanding 100% equality; i.e. no men on stage in this production, just as no women were permitted to tread the boards in Shakespeare’s day.
 This seems reasonable.
 Engaging.
 Intriguing.